laugustine2/craftinginterpreters/challenges/ch17/challenges.md

 # 2. In Lox, what tokens, besides `TOKEN_MINUS`, can be used in both prefix and infix positions?
 What about in C or in another language?

 * `Lox`
-  * `TOKEN_BANG` can be a prefix operator as with logical negation or part of the infix operator for inequal comparison
+  * ~`TOKEN_BANG` can be a prefix operator as with logical negation or part of the infix operator for inequal comparison~
+  * `LEFT_PAREN` can be used to start a grouping or for calling a function
 * `C`
   * `+`, similar to `-`, can be both a prefix operator as well as an infix operator
   * `*` can be a pointer deference when used as a prefix operator and arithmetic multiplication when used as an infix operator